 Community Auditing Program

-Princeton University's Community Auditing Program (CAP) enables members of the community, ages 18 and above, to audit, or sit in on, University lectures on a non-credit basis for $150 per course unless otherwise noted.
+Princeton University's Community Auditing Program (CAP) enables members of the community, high school graduates ages 18 and above, to audit, or sit in on, University lectures on a non-credit basis for $175 per course unless otherwise noted.
 On average, 200 classes are available each semester for auditing.
 No credit or certification is given for CAP classes.
 However, certified teachers currently working in New Jersey may obtain written certification for classes they have audited.

 Questions?
 Please call (609) 258-0202 or email PUCAP@Princeton.edu